 Check out my other long distance relationship posts:

 Dan and I met at a Halloween party during my study abroad year in England.
 Neither of us were looking for a relationship, least of all a long distance one that we’d be in for the next 6+ years!

 We were young and although I’d day dreamed of running into Niall Horan during study abroad and living happily ever after, I really wasn’t looking for a boyfriend.
 Well, I found one anyway!

 So there I was, eight months later, googling ‘how to make an international long distance relationship work’… and turning up nada.

 RELATED | Studying Abroad for a Year in England

 Despite the lack of support from the internet back then, here I am, typing this out on an airplane as I fly home from visiting my British boyfriend.

 After I moved back to the USA to finish my college degree, we spent a year in an international long distance relationship.
+After I graduated, I moved back to the UK.
 I then spent three happy years living in the UK (still long distance, but it didn’t seem like it after having an ocean between us!).
 Since I moved back to the USA after my masters, we have been back on the international long distance relationship bus.